-- Critical boot drivers
+- · Critical boot drivers

 - Active Health System (AHS)

 - Erase Utility

 - Deployment Settings

 - Although your server is preloaded with firmware and drivers, Hewlett Packard Enterprise recommends updating the firmware upon initial setup.
-Also, downloading and updating the latest version of Intelligent Provisioning ensures the latest supported features are available. - For ProLiant servers, firmware is updated using the Intelligent Provisioning Firmware Update utility. - Do not update firmware if the version you are currently running is required for compatibility.
+Also, downloading and updating the latest version of Intelligent Provisioning ensures that the latest supported features are available. - For ProLiant servers, firmware is updated using the Intelligent Provisioning Firmware Update utility. - For HPE Synergy compute modules, firmware is updated using HPE OneView. - Do not update firmware if the version you are currently running is required for compatibility.